aws-ia/terraform-aws-eks-blueprints/patterns/nvidia-gpu-efa/README.md

 4. EFA NCCL test

     The EFA NCCL test is used to measure network bandwidth by running the `/opt/nccl-tests/build/all_reduce_perf` utility.
-    Please edit the script below and modify the environment variables at the beginning of the script as needed.
-    Then generate the MPIjob manifest.
+    Create an MPIjob manifest by executing the script below:

     ```sh
     ./generate-efa-nccl-test.sh